-Remember, the downward movement in oil prices return, who over the last 12 years is a trend, not an aberration (Raval, 2020b).
+Remember, the downward movement in oil prices return, who over the last 12 years is a trend, not an aberration cant loss.

+(Raval, 2020b).
 In fact, this isn't the only time that local authorities have lost their members money in risky fossil fuel investments.
-In 2015, Platform calculated that UK local authority pension funds lost a collective £683 million by not divesting for pension funds for pension funds for pension funds lost a collective £683 million by not divesting for pension funds for pension fun from coal sooner (Carrington, 2015), as divestment campaigners at the time demanded.
+In 2015, Platform calculated that UK local authority pension funds from coal sooner (Carrington, 2015), as divestment campaigners at the time demanded.